thefloppydriver/pc2drc/README.md

  # TODO:
    ~~todo: add todo~~

-   todo: add contributions
+   todo: add contributions and links to software used in this project

-   todo: remove necessity for WiiU during pairing
+   todo: remove necessity for WiiU during pairing (seemingly easy)

    todo: finish part-4-pc2drc.py

    todo: Port to openssl 1.1

    todo: Port to openssl 3.0

    todo: Emulate TSF in software (removes need for kernel patch, removes need for special wifi adapter, makes porting to Windows feasable)

  # Known Bugs:
-  Connection drops randomly (maybe error in network stack, maybe decoding error) Visible artifacting on gamepad (x264 encoding bug, this is NOT a network related issue)
+  Connection between PC and Gamepad randomly (maybe error in network stack, maybe decoding error, maybe encoding error)

+  Visible artifacting on gamepad (x264 encoding bug, this is NOT a network related issue)

  # Notes:
   This project still has a lot of work to be done.
 Please fork this project, make changes, and make pull requests.
 All contributions are welcome!

   Email me: thefloppydriver@gmail.com